 It's impossible to release https certificate to arbitrary IP.
 Browsers do not understand it.

 It's impossible to release https certificate to any name.
-The best that browsers agrre is arbitrary part of domain name at the third level.
+The best thing that browsers agree to acccept is arbitrary part of domain name at the third level.

 There are three ways: